Lightstreamer/helm-charts/DEPLOYMENT.md

 - Customize the Dashboard URL path

 See the [`management.dashboard`](README.md#managementdashboard) section of the _Helm Lightstreamer Chart specification_ for full details about available Monitoring Dashboard settings.

-See the [`management.dashboard`](README.md#managementdashboard) section of the _Helm Lightstreamer Chart specification_ for full details about the Monitoring Dashboard settings.